barakugav/FDML/README.md

-# Robot Localization with Few Distance Measurements
+# FDML: Few Distance Measurements robot Localization

-CPP software for robot localization processing and queries using few (one or two) distance measurements.
+FDML is a CPP software for robot localization processing and queries using few (one or two) distance measurements.

 ## Installation